-Table of Conter nts Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and 2015 Annual Report to Shareholders are available at www.proxywote.com .
-M94847-P68283-Z661 DAKTRONICS, INC. Annual Meeting of Shareholders This proxy is solicited by the Board of Directors September 2, 2015 7:00 P.M.
-The und substitut held at I dersigned hereby appoints Reece A. Kurtenbach and Carla S. Gatzke, or either of them, as proxy of the undersigned, with full power of tion, for and in the name of the undersigned, to represent the undersigned at the Annual Meeting of Shareholders of Daktronics, Inc., to be Daktronics.
-Inc., 201 Daktronics Drive.
-Brookings.
-South Dakota 57006 on Wednesday.
-September 2, 2015 at 7:00 p.m.
-Central Daylight Time.
+DAKTRONICS, INC. Annual Meeting of Shareholders This proxy is solicited by the Board of Directors September 2, 2020 12:00 PM

-and at any adjournments thereof, and to vote all stock of the undersigned, as designated on the reverse side, with all the powers which the undersigned would possess if personally present at such meeting.
+The undersigned hereby appoints Reece A. Kurtenbach and Carla S. Gatzke, or either of them, as proxy of the undersigned, with full power of substitution, for and in the name of the undersigned, to represent the undersigned at the Annual Meeting of Shareholders of Daktronics, Inc., to be held at Daktronics, Inc., 201 Daktronics Drive, Brookings, South Dakota 57006 on Wednesday, September 2, 2020 at 12:00 p.m.
+Central Daylight Time, and at any adjournments thereof, and to vote all stock of the undersigned, as designated on the reverse side, with all the powers which the undersigned would possess if personally present at such meeting.